Image

 EXPLORE NCCN

-* Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Myeloproliferative Neoplasms V.1.2024. © National Comprehensive Cancer Network, Inc. 2023.
+*Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Myeloproliferative Neoplasms V.2.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed April 17, 2024.
+Accessed October 11, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.